Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 To use Lumiverse features you have to enable the proper feature in Lumiverse first and then pick the right toggles in Lucid Loom:

 - To use Lumiverse Summarization, turn on the Summarization toggle in the Story Details part of Lucid Loom
 - To use Custom Lumias, you have to ensure both the Lumia Definitions and Lumia Modifiers section have their (Custom) or (Lumiverse) toggles on (near the bottom of said section).
-You also have to make sure to use the (Lumiverse) version of the CoT (in 3.2, in 3.3 it'll be automatic).
-- To use Sov Hand, first ensure it's on in the extension, then pick the (Lumiverse) CoT in Lucid Loom (These are 3.2 instructions, in 3.3 once it releases it'll use the new directive mode toggle.)
+- To use Lumiverse Sov Hand, first ensure it's on in the extension, then pick the Sovereign Hand (Lumiverse) toggle in core directives!
 - For custom Utilities, Narrative Styles, and Human Retrofits, ensure the proper custom/lumiverse toggle is on in the respective Lucid Loom section!

 ## Nemo Preset Extension (Better organization for Prompts)